Software-Knife-and-Tool/vortex/README.md

-# *Vortex* SVG e-ink display
+# Vortex Instrument Labs - Vortex E-Ink Clocks

+_Beating Yesterday's Technology Senseless_

+A series of Python experiments using the

+*Pimoroni Inky e-ink WHAT* (https://shop.pimoroni.com/products/inky-what?variant=13590497624147)</br>
-A series of Python experiments using the *Pimoroni Inky e-ink what* (https://shop.pimoroni.com/products/inky-what?variant=13590497624147) as an auxiliary grayscale display.
-Animation isn't really possible, but it should be an acceptable target for static SVG output.
+*Pimoroni Inky e-ink Impression 4* (https://shop.pimoroni.com/products/inky-impression-4?variant=39599238807635

+Animation isn't really possible, but it should be an acceptable target for static output.

 ### System preparation

-You'll need an RPi with a recent install of Raspbian and SPI enabled.
+You'll need an RPi with a recent install of Raspberry Pi OS and SPI enabled.

 ### Installing

 `sudo make install`

-will install the Pimoroni driver, compile and install the Python SPI driver, and all the Python support.
+will install the Pimoroni driver and all the Python support.

 If you need to reinstall for some reason,